warkrismagic/mcp-ui-fork_research/.github/CONTRIBUTING.md

 ### Code Style

-MCP UI uses [ESLint](https://eslint.org/) as its code style guide.
+MCP-UI uses [ESLint](https://eslint.org/) as its code style guide.
 Please ensure that your code follows these guidelines.

 ### Commit Messages